-This section is focused on sucking insects which affect foliage, twigs, and fruit of citrus in Florida.
-Insects covered here include scales, mealybugs, whiteflies, and aphids that can impact the health of young and mature trees and fruit quality.
-They differ from each other in their biology, generation times, and injury to plant, but approaches to monitoring and manage- ment are similar.
+This section is focused on sucking insects that affect foliage, twigs, and fruit of citrus in Florida.
+Insects covered here include scales, mealybugs, whiteflies, and aphids, which can all impact the health of both young and mature trees and their fruit quality.
+These insects differ from each other in their biology, generation times, and injury to plants, but approaches to monitoring and management are similar.
 Individual discussions of some groups are provided, and the tables of management options are organized by active ingredient, with the target pests from this chapter in bold text.
-Information on the Asian citrus psyllid and Citrus Leafminer can be found in a separate chapter of the Pest Management Guide (ENY-734).
+Information on the Asian citrus psyllid and Citrus Leafminer can be found in separate chapters of the Citrus Production Guide.